oskude/pipeflow/readme.md

 ## Bugs

-- Link lines are drawn on wrong position on X11 (for you too?)
 - find them polish loops... (and why does it still work, or what is not working?!)

 ## Theme